Aloija/BG3-Substance-Painter-DDS-Exporter/README.md

 (Can also be found using the Python > Plugins Folder button in the top row)

+Export your textures in .tga format with correct suffixes in a file names ("BM", "NM", "HMVY", "CLEA", "MSKA", "PM", "MSK", "GM")

 ## Enable the BG3-DDS-Exporter under the Python menu
 First time running the plugin it will ask you what folder the Texconv.exe is located in via a UI pop-up.
-This will create a Starfield-DDS-Exporter-PluginSettings.ini in the plugin folder with the settings saved.
+This will create a BG3-DDS-Exporter-PluginSettings.ini in the plugin folder with the settings saved.

 # Dependencies:
 Microsoft Texconv (Download and extract to whatever folder you want)